Maurice Kriegel-Valrimont

 Maurice Kriegel-Valrimont (14 May 1914 – 2 August 2006) was a militant communist who took part in the French Resistance during the Second World War, and a French politician.
-Along with General Leclerc and Henri Rol-Tanguy, he accepted the surrender of Dietrich von Choltitz at the Liberation of Paris.
+Along with Général Leclerc and Henri Rol-Tanguy, he accepted the surrender of Dietrich von Choltitz at the Liberation of Paris.

 Early years

 He was born Maurice Kriegel in Strasbourg to a Jewish family with central European origins.
 He studied law at the University of Strasbourg, and then became legal adviser to an insurance company after a move to Paris in 1936.

 1930s and the outbreak of war

 During the period of the Popular Front, Kriegel became a trade union activist.
 He headed the organisation in the insurance sector of the Confédération générale du travail (CGT), and he was also active in the Mouvement Jeunes Communistes de France (MJCF).

 Not having been called up in 1939 due to ill health, he moved to Toulouse in the unoccupied zone.